KennethGrace/krash-kourse/objects/README.md

 <function ensure_integers.<locals>.wrapper at 0x7f9e0de13e18>
 ```
 There is a lot of new information to unpack here.
 Ignore the `for` statement and the `*args` variable for the time being.
 The key information to glean here is the relationship between `sum` and `ensure_integers`.
 We are giving `ensure_integers` our `sum` object and it is giving us back a completely new method object.

+What does this mean for our "coffee machine"?
+Imagine we need to dispense our flavor shots only after every cup is done brewing.
+We can decorate our dispensing method with the work necessary to dispense flavor shots.
+This way we only need to implement our flavor dispensing code once and we can apply it to all our coffee dispensing code universally.

 There is a bit of special syntax for decoration which was left absent in the above figure for clarity.
 We typically declare decoration like so;